Comparing SAM 2 and SAM 3 for Zero-Shot Segmentation of 3D Medical Data: Methods

-Our data selection covers a broad spectrum of anatomical structures, pathological conditions, and clinical instruments across modalities, ensuring that the evaluation reflects the diversity encountered in real-world clinical imaging workflows.
-The CT cohorts include multi-organ abdominal benchmarks (AMOS22~\cite{ref:amos}, BTCV~\cite{landman2015miccai}, FLARE22~\cite{ma2024unleashing}, and TotalSegmentator~\cite{ref:total}) together with oncologic and thoracic tasks from the MSD collection (lung tumors, pancreas and pancreatic tumors, spleen, and colon cancer)~\cite{antonelli2022medical,simpson2019large}.
-The MRI cohorts cover abdominal organs, cardiac structures, and neuroanatomy via AMOS22~\cite{ref:amos}, ACDC~\cite{bernard2018deep}, MSD Task02 Heart~\cite{antonelli2022medical,simpson2019large}, MSD Task04 Hippocampus~\cite{antonelli2022medical,simpson2019large}, and the MRI subset of TotalSegmentator~\cite{totalsegmentatormri}.
-Ultrasound is represented by cardiac cine sequences from CAMUS~\cite{ref:camus} and 3D thyroid ultrasound from SegThy~\cite{kronke2022tracked}, while CholecSeg8K~\cite{hong2020cholecseg8k,twinanda2016endonet} provides endoscopy video frames with organ and instrument labels.
+We evaluate SAM~2 and SAM~3 on sixteen publicly available medical imaging datasets spanning four imaging modalities: 3D CT, 3D MRI, ultrasound (2D cine and 3D volumes), and endoscopy video (Table~\ref{tab:dataset-description}, Figure~\ref{fig:dataset_figure}). \rA{All evaluated datasets are either 3D volumes or temporal sequences; we do not include any 2D datasets.} Our data selection covers a broad spectrum of anatomical structures, pathological conditions, and clinical instruments across modalities, ensuring that the evaluation reflects the diversity encountered in real-world clinical imaging workflows.
+The CT cohorts include multi-organ abdominal benchmarks (AMOS~\cite{ref:amos}, BTCV~\cite{landman2015miccai}, FLARE22~\cite{ma2024unleashing}, TotalSegmentator~\cite{ref:total}) together with oncologic and thoracic tasks from the MSD collection (lung tumors, pancreas and pancreatic tumors, spleen, and colon cancer)~\cite{antonelli2022medical,simpson2019large}.
+MRI coverage comes from AMOS22~\cite{ref:amos}, ACDC~\cite{bernard2018deep}, MSD Task02 Heart and Task04 Hippocampus~\cite{antonelli2022medical,simpson2019large}, and the MRI subset of TotalSegmentator~\cite{totalsegmentatormri}.
+Ultrasound is represented by cardiac cine sequences from CAMUS~\cite{ref:camus} and 3D thyroid ultrasound from SegThy~\cite{kronke2022tracked}, while CholecSeg8K~\cite{hong2020cholecseg8k,twinanda2016endonet} provides endoscopy video frames with organ and instrument labels. \rA{Following prior work that treats 3D medical volumes as video-like slice sequences for SAM-style models, where each slice can be treated as a frame, we represent each 3D scan as an ordered sequence of 2D slices and process it sequentially \cite{dong2024segment,ma2025medsam2}}.
+Segmentation accuracy is measured using the Dice similarity coefficient (DSC).
+Statistical significance is assessed using paired Wilcoxon signed-rank tests on video/volume-level DSC, with significance defined at $\alpha = 0.05$.
+All preprocessing and checkpoint details are provided in Appendix~\ref{sec:appendix_preproc}.

-All datasets were converted into a unified slice-based format to enable consistent evaluation across models and modalities.
-For CT datasets, images were first windowed using clinically standard ranges (e.g., soft-tissue windowing with level--width of 40/400 for abdominal CT and lung windowing of $-600/1500$ for thoracic CT) before clipping and rescaling to $[0,255]$.
-MRI volumes were normalized by extracting the intensity values between the 0.5th and 99.5th percentiles within each volume and linearly rescaling this clipped range to $[0,255]$, ensuring robustness to modality-specific dynamic range differences.
-Ultrasound images were min--max normalized per sequence and similarly rescaled to $[0,255]$.
-Endoscopy datasets provided color-coded semantic masks, which were converted into per-class binary masks via RGB-to-class lookup.
-No smoothing, interpolation, or artifact removal was applied.
-This standardized preprocessing ensures that SAM~2 and SAM~3 operate on identically prepared inputs across all imaging modalities.